nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Edit a person : `edit`<a name="edit-a-person"></a>

-Edit a person in the address book.
+Edit a person in the UNite.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [c/COURSE] [m/MATRICCARD] [tele/TELEGRAM]`